 But first… I climbed both Mt Lincoln and Mt Lafayette on 22 June, 2017, on a beautiful, mostly-sunny day.
 My plan had been to do this loop back in September of 2016, with my brother, but my fall and the resulting injuries (broken rib, torn rotator cuff) forced a postponement.

-That morning I left Durham at 6:45am, and drove up through Concord, stopping in Tilton for a coffee, and in Lincoln to buy a sandwich for lunch.
-So I didn’t get to the trailhead until just after 9am.
+That June morning I left Durham at 6:45am, and drove up through Concord, stopping as usual in Tilton for a coffee, and in Lincoln to buy a sandwich for lunch.
+So I didn’t get to the trailhead in the heart of Franconia Notch until just after 9am.

-The parking lot at Lafayette Place was nearly-full, with lots of people arriving, getting ready to hike on what was a clear, cool day, perfect for hiking.
+The parking lot at Lafayette Place was nearly full, with lots of people still arriving, getting ready to hike on what was a clear, cool day, perfect for hiking.
 It was a bit surprising for a Thursday; I was glad not to be doing this climb on the weekend!

 I know that I climbed both Lincoln and Lafayette in the distant past, probably in the 1980’s, but I don’t really have any clear memory of the hike.
 So it was new to me, again, perhaps 30+ years later!